What We Treat

 While orthorexia is not officially recognized by the Diagnostic and Statistical Manual of Mental Disorders(DSM-5) as an eating disorder, it is a condition that requires medical and psychological care.

-At Walden, we provide specialized treatment – including individual and group therapy, nutrition counseling, meal coaching and more – for individuals of all ages and genders.
-Our goal is to help those with orthorexia address any underlying conditions, restore balanced eating habits and improve their quality of life.
+At Walden, we provide specialized orthorexia diagnosis and treatment – including individual and group therapy, nutrition counseling, meal coaching and more – for individuals of all diagnoses and genders.
+Our goal with orthorexia treatment is to help those with orthorexia address any underlying conditions, restore balanced eating habits, and improve their quality of life.

-If you are concerned that you – or a loved one – may have an eating disorder, we are here to help.
-Please call 781-647-6727 to speak with a Walden eating disorders intake specialist, or complete the form on this page, to begin your journey to recovery.
+If you are concerned that you – or a loved one – may have orthorexia or another eating disorder, we are here to help.
+Please call +1 (888) 228-1253 to speak with a Walden eating disorders intake specialist, or complete the form on this page, to begin your journey to orthorexia recovery.

 Help for orthorexia is always a quick and confidential phone call away.

-The evaluation will be conducted by a member of Walden’s clinical staff, and will include a psychiatric assessment, an in-depth review of clinical information and a recommendation for the proper level of care.
+The clinical orthorexia evaluation will include a psychiatric assessment, an in-depth review of clinical information and a recommendation for the proper level of care.
 Primary care referrals are not required and we will work with your insurance provider or providers for approval of orthorexia treatment.

 Orthorexia Treatment Insurance